 The Yahoo!’s objectives were to become more social, and increase the Yahoo! movies fan base as well as reinforce the fact that Yahoo! movies is the premier online movie destination.
-Generally, the focus for Yahoo! was Facebook, “for obvious reasons” Robin said, because of the amount of people involved on the popular social network.
+Generally, the focus for Yahoo! was Facebook, “for obvious reasons” Robin said, because of the number of people involved in the popular social network.

 “We are a digital company, so decided to help users decide what to see but also help them go and see the movies”.
 This is what prompted a partnership with a cinema house company named Regal Cinemas.